The Kingsway - Swansea

 Speak with a landscape gardener to plan how you can best make use of the garden space you have.
 This will finish your home off nicely and make it far more attractive to prospective buyers.

-You might be considering remortgaging to fund some home improvements.
-If you'd like to speak to a mortgage adviser about remortgaging, please don't hesitate to get in touch with our friendly team.
-We have access to a range of different lenders, so you don’t have to worry about finding the right mortgage to suit your needs - we'll do that for you.
+To fund any of these home improvements, you might be considering remortgaging to release some of the equity you have built up.
+To speak to a professional about remortgaging, our team are ready and waiting to help.
+We have access to a range of products from, so you don’t have to worry about finding the right mortgage to suit your needs.

 Your home may be repossessed if you do not keep up repayments on your mortgage.